- How do I renew a book?

 Find a Book

-The Library has an electronic catalog.
-All computers in the library access the catalog, as well as the library website at www.hpplnj.org.
-You may search for a book by author, title, keyword, subject, series and other parameters.
+The Library has an online catalog.
+You may search for an item by author, title, keyword, subject, series and other parameters.
 Reference librarians are available to help you during all hours that the library is open.

 Reserve a Book